AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 hideBreadcrumbNav: true
 ---

-# Create your first Firefly API implementation
+# Create your first Firefly APIs implementation

-A step-by-step guide to creating your first implementation of the Firefly API.
+A step-by-step guide to creating your first implementation with the Firefly APIs.

-The Adobe Firefly API offers a seamless way to integrate powerful creative workflows into your applications using a simple REST-based API.
-In this tutorial, we'll guide you through creating your first implementation of the Firefly API.
+The Adobe Firefly APIs offer a seamless way to integrate powerful creative workflows into your applications using a simple REST-based API.
+In this tutorial, we'll guide you through creating your first implementation using the [Firefly Generate Images API](../api/image_generation/V3/).

 <InlineAlert slots="text" />

 This tutorial provides code snippets in both `Node.js` and `Python` for your convenience.
 Feel free to use the language of your choice to complete the implementation of your first Firefly API.

-Let's get started!

 ## Prerequisites